adamarbain/drone4dengue/docs/use-cases.md

 ### Main Flow:

-1. User taps “Recommendation”
+1. The user taps on the “Recommendation” icon from the navigation menu.
-2. Sees 3 buttons: High, Medium, Low Risk
+2. The system displays three buttons: High Risk, Medium Risk, and Low Risk Recommendation.
-3. Selects risk level
+3. The user selects one of the risk levels.
-4. System shows related tips
-5. User views detail or navigates back
+4. The system displays a list of general recommendations related to the selected risk level.
+5. The user may tap on each recommendation to view additional details
+6. The user can tap the Back button (top-left) to return to the category selection screen and choose a different risk level.

 ### Alternative Flow: